-23.1 All concerns for children and young people should be recorded on My Concern using staff log in details.
+- 23.1 All concerns for children and young people should be recorded on My Concern using staff log in details.
 The DSL/DDSLs will receive an electronic notification of that concern.
-An emergency log in system is available on SharePoint.

-- all concerns should be recorded as soon as possible within the hour - all concerns should be referred to the Designated Safeguarding Lead or Deputy Designated Safeguarding Lead in their absence - all concerns of significant harm should be referred to the Local Authority Children's Services (MASH) without delay.
-See appendix 1.

-- all concerns shared with the Designated Safeguarding Lead should be considered alongside Walsall's Safeguarding Partnership Right Help, Right Time guidance - All concerns of allegations in relation to staff, volunteer or visitor's harmful behaviour should be referred to the Principal (if the concern is in relation to the Principal the LADO should be informed without delay).
-See appendix 2.
+An emergency log in system is available on SharePoint. - All concerns should be recorded as soon as possible within the hour - All concerns should be referred to the designated safeguarding lead or deputy designated safeguarding lead in their absence - All concerns of significant harm should be referred to the local authority children's services (mash) without delay.
+See appendix 1. - All concerns shared with the designated safeguarding lead should be considered alongside Walsall's safeguarding partnership right help, right time guidance - All concerns of allegations in relation to staff, volunteer or visitor's harmful behaviour should be referred to the Principal (if the concern is in relation to the Principal, the Chair of Trustees and the LADO should be informed without delay).
+See appendix 2. - 22.2 Remember records should include: - A clear and comprehensive summary of your concern. - Details of how the concern was followed up and resolved. - A note of any action taken, decisions reached and the outcome.

+If you are in doubt about recording requirements, you should discuss this with the designated safeguarding lead (or deputy).
-23.2 Principle for the Academy "Where possible, share information with consent, and where possible, respect the wishes of those who do not consent to having their information shared.
-Under the GDPR and Data Protection Act 2018 we may share information without consent if, in our judgement, there is a lawful basis to do so, such as where safety may be at risk."

-23.3 Staff recognise that when a child has a social worker, it is an indicator that the child is more at risk than most students.
+- 22.3 Principle for the Academy "Where possible, share information with consent, and where possible, respect the wishes of those who do not consent to having their information shared.
+Under the GDPR and Data Protection Act 2018 we may share information without consent if, in our judgement, there is a lawful basis to do so, such as where safety may be at risk." - 22.4 Staff recognise that when a child has a social worker, it is an indicator that the child is more at risk than most students.
 This may mean that they are more vulnerable to further harm, as well as facing educational barriers to attendance, learning, behaviour and poor mental health.
 We take these needs into account when making plans to support students who have a social worker.